mojotech/bricks/README.md

 (Note that you don't use "!" here.
 That's only when building the records in your tests.)

+### Passing the parent to association builder blocks

+If you need access to the parent object when building an associated object, you'll find it as the second argument passed to a deferred block.

+    builder Article do
+      # ...

+      publication.name { |_, article| "#{article.title}'s publication" }
+    end

 ### Builder Inheritance

 Given the builder: